Bulldogs volleyball drops final home match to Red Raiders

 “I think we just really need to maintain that focus and control what we can control because sometimes we get rallies and get caught up in everything else that’s going on,” Smith said.
 “We’ve just got to go back to basics and just stay on our side.”

 The sub-district tournament will begin on Oct.
-26 in a location that hasn’t been decided yet.
+26 in a location that hasn’t yet been decided.

 Bryanna Winner is the sports editor at starherald.com.
 She can be reached at 308-632-9045 or via email at bryanna.winner@starherald.com.